 Bring on the SUGAR DETOX!

-First of all, we want to congratulate you on your AMAZING efforts in April!
+First of all, we want to congratulate you on your AMAZING efforts last month!
 You should be extremely proud of yourself.
-Now let’s get ready to SMASH May!
+Now let’s get ready to SMASH this month!

 Day 1 – Fitness Test